Tylogix - iSeries SQL Tips and Techniques

 COUNT(1)FROM MAIN_TABLE MAIN

-compare the results with a query that uses a specific field that sometimes
+results with a query that uses a specific field that

 (